Kim Eslinger

 • Access to driveways off 4th Ave S remains open.

-• The eastern sidewalk along Nicollet Mall between Washington Ave and 3rd St N is closed through spring 2022.
+• The eastern sidewalk along Nicollet Mall between Washington Ave and 3rd St N remains restricted.
 Access is open to the Marquette Plaza building.
 The dewatering well and pumps are installed in this area.

 • Pedestrians are still able to use the sidewalk on the west side of Nicollet Mall.